Fast food in China: Competition with local Chinese fried-chicken restaurants

-KFC’s success in China
+KFC's reputation in China

 KFC's brand identity can be identified as customers' different satisfaction on the brand's property, products, presentations, and publications.
 By analyzing a questionnaire on basic information of eating at KFC in both United States and China, Chinese consumers generally eat more often at KFC and have a more positive impression on it than American consumers do.
 Chinese consumers prefer the clean space and earlier opening hours of KFC while Americans favor it for being affordable and being a meal instead of a snack.
 Besides the satisfaction on brand identity, KFC specifically came up with the unique menu only in China where you can easily get different flavors of rice porridge, deep fried dough sticks, and soy milk in the morning.

 KFC's localization strategy helped the brand mitigate political risk and overcome various business-related issues.
 In 2005, KFC was facing negative backlash over the discovery of a carcinogenic dye in two of its chicken products.
 While this discovery had the potential of ruining the brand's reputation, KFC still managed to increase its profits while opening hundreds of new stores in China that same year.
 The company's success has been assigned to its China-specific advertising spend and its expertise on the Chinese market and customer base.

+Following the 2016 result of the South China Sea arbitration, KFC restaurants in Chinese cities became locations for public protests.
+Protestors denounced what they viewed as United States interference in China's sovereignty issues.
+Viewing KFC as symbolic of American presence in China, the protestors called for a boycott of the restaurant chain.